OCP-on-NERC/ope-autograder-nerc-app/README.md

 ## Configuration
 The application requires the following environmental variables in [`manifests/autograder.env`](manifests/autograder.env):

-- `AUTOGRADER_USERNAME` -- custom username for to autograder API (prevent unauthorized access)
+- `AUTOGRADER_USERNAME` -- custom username for autograder API (prevent unauthorized access)
 - `AUTOGRADER_PASSWORD` -- custom password authenticating to autograder API (prevent unauthorized access)
 - `autograder_REPO_SSH_URL` -- git URL of your autograding tests
 - `REPO_PATH_TOASSIGNMENTS` -- path within your GitHub repo which contains the assignments in the format `repo_name/path_to_assignments` where each assignment has the format provided in this repo of `assignment_name/autograder`